Entertaining the Lakes Region

 Partnership with Castle in The Clouds

-This summer, we are connecting the Lakes Region with a new partnership at Castle in The Clouds.
+In the summer of 2021, we connected the Lakes Region through our partnership with Castle in The Clouds.

 The Castle is known for its 1914 Arts and Crafts mansion, eating lunch on the terrace, or enjoying a walk on its many trails with beautiful vistas and waterfalls.
-Right now, Castle in the Clouds is offering virtual tours of the castle until they can reopen.
+Be sure to check their website for opening day.

 Make sure you stay up to date with events via their Facebook Page.